 Many facility managers know that 10 MWe of stand-by electrical capacity equates to approximately 27 MW thermal input.
 The law states that if thermal input of the installed capacity of stand-by or emergency generators exceeds 20 MW then you are required to apply for and obtain a GHG Permit from the Environmental Protection Agency (EPA).

-Data centre GHG Permits & Irish Environmental Protection Agency (EPA) advises as follows:-
+Data centre GreenHouse Gas Permits & Irish Environmental Protection Agency (EPA) advises as follows:-

 Organizations operating emergency generators with a rated thermal input of 20 MW or greater are required to submit GHG permit applications for all qualifying Installations without delay for the activity.